 One of Nepal’s most unforgettable experiences is camping underneath the stars after a day of trekking in spectacular Mountain landscapes.
 Camping is a great way to go off the beaten track and access Nepal’s remote areas where infrastructure is lacking.

 You will have a unique experience and enjoy the perspectives and tails only a few pedestrians can see.
 It is the nearest to most people’s idea of a wilderness adventure.

 In the past, Dolpo has seen fewer trekkers and tourists than other regions of Nepal.
 As a result, there are just a few settlements with lodges and teahouses.
 These are mainly in Juphal, Dunai, and Upper Dolpo parts along the route to/from Phoksundo.

 The tea houses in Dolpo are comfortable but much more fundamental than their counterparts in the regions of Annapurna and Everest.
 Thus, almost any trek (except to and from Phoksundo Lake) is a camping trek.

 Although this may contribute to the challenging trek, it gives much more freedom to choose where to stay.

 You may also like to read the Dolpo Region: The hidden trails and daring itineraries for the variants trekking trials.

 The health posts in Dolpo have few or many since they are remote and robust.
 There is some coverage of mobile telephones in several parts of the district, but it isn’t always reliable.
 Helicopters have rescued insurance-covered travelers in cases of emergency.

 To Sum Up

 The main reason is that the region has been under-explored and under-visited for several years.
-There are still a few adventure seekers who want to find the area’s hidden gems.
+A few adventure seekers still want to find the area’s hidden gems.
 But most are afraid to enter Upper Dolpo because of the unpredictable weather and the fact that the region is not connected to the rest of Nepal.

 If you want to trek to Upper Dolpo, contact us and let us know about your upcoming trip!